Product roadmap planning can be challenging, especially for small teams.

 - How much time would it take you to do this?

-- How much resources would it take you to do this?
+- What resources would it take you to do this?

 - Would you need extra resources or time to get this done?